st3llabr1/essays/Latimer_Draft/README.md

 In addition to the Edison Pioneers, Latimer treasured his membership in the ==Grand Army of the Republic=={Q4118606}, a symbol of his service in the Civil War.
 He became Adjutant of the George Huntsman post of the GAR in Flushing.
 Latimer was also a founding member of the Flushing Unitarian Church.
 While these were integrated, predominantly European American organizations, Latimer was also active on behalf of African Americans both locally and nationally.

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/gar.jpg left width=70% caption="Latimer and the Grand Army of the Republic"
+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/gar.jpg right width=70% caption="Latimer and the Grand Army of the Republic"

 Latimer was involved in several local philanthropies, contributing both time and money.
 He maintained close relationships with well-known African Americans, such as inventor and businessman Samuel Scottron.
 In 1902 after Scottron was removed from the Brooklyn School Board because of his race, Latimer was an active participant in the ensuing protest.
 He wrote and circulated a petition, which was then sent to Mayor Seth Low.
 After the fact, a disappointed Latimer noted the following on a copy: "Notwithstanding the three hundred signatures, no notice was taken of the above, other than a clerical acknowledgement of its receipt." [^30]